Howdy! My name is Mary Alice Martin, and I’m a native, baby-loving, Houstonian!

 I attended Mount Holyoke College in Massachusetts, and at this small, liberal arts, women’s college I had the opportunity to cater my education to my own interests and goals.
 Through interdisciplinary classes I was challenged to think deeply about the world into which babies are born and in which women become mothers.
 My degree is in Critical Social Thought with a minor in Gender Studies, and I had the opportunity to write an undergraduate thesis exploring the politics of midwifery and motherhood represented in documentary films.

 Doula work has given me the opportunity to bring my academic work into the “real world.”
 I was trained as a DONA birth doula over five years ago.
-I’ve supported families through epidurals and medication free births, home and hospital births, VBACs and twins.
-In addition to my work as a birth doula I have worked as a postpartum doula, am currently enrolled in midwifery school, and am the Manager and Editor at Baby Chick.
+I’ve supported families through epidurals and medication-free births, home and hospital births, VBACs and twins.
+In addition to my work as a birth doula I have worked as a postpartum doula since 2015 and and am the Manager and Editor at Baby Chick.

 I believe that every family deserves respect, love, and informed consent along this journey, and I would be honored to travel with you.